markbaindesign/markbaindesign-wp/README.md

 Setup
 ---
 * Open project directory in terminal and run `npm install`
-* Run `bower install` to download Bower components
+* Run `bower install` to download Bower components (and their dependencies) as listed in bower.js

 Usage
 ---